winiar93/raspberry-pi-bme680-logger/README.md

 # raspberry-pi-bme680-logger
-bme 680 sensor logger based on raspberry pi 4 with data upload to google sheets using api or to postgresql database
+# Bme-680 sensor logger based on raspberry pi 4 with data upload to google sheets using API or to PostgreSQL database

-python 3.7.3

 Create table - sql query: